 Plaque can build up on your teeth and cause the gums to become inflamed.
-This is gingivitis, which is the early stage of periodontal disease.
+This is gingivitis.

 Gingivitis is the earliest stage of gum disease, and it is frequently completely reversible.
 If your gums are red and swollen, you may have early-stage gingivitis.
 The earlier you treat it, the better the long-term outcome.
 The first step is to see a dental professional.

 While gum disease is common and the earliest stages are reversible, many people can avoid gingivitis and gum problems altogether by taking proactive steps.

 The best defense you have against gingivitis and gum disease is an effective daily hygiene routine.
 This should include brushing your teeth twice daily, flossing once a day, and using an antimicrobial mouthwash.